 Once in StackBuilder, install PostGIS.
 Find it under Spatial Extensions.

-In general, you can accept the defaults, it will put things in the right place and enable you to work with PostGIS in your databases.
+You can accept the defaults, it will put things in the right place and enable you to work with PostGIS in your databases.

 We should be ready to go!
 Next we'll connect to our PostgreSQL instance using pgAdmin, create a database we can work within, and load data into that database.